HL7/cql-ig/input/pages/patterns.md

 As a general rule, the equivalent (`~`) operator should be used whenever the terminology being compared is a direct-reference code, and the `in` operator should be used whenever the terminology being compared is a value set.
 The equal (`=`) operator should _only_ be used with code-valued elements that have a required binding.
 </div>

+> Note that although the `contains` operator is also concerned with the concept of membership, the current version of the CQL specification does not include a terminological overload of the `contains` operator.
+A terminological contains operation is being considered for inclusion in the next version of CQL, but until the specification supports it, the `contains` operator should not be used with terminology-valued elements in FHIR.
+As a workaround, the `FHIRCommon` library defines an `includesCode` function that can be used to provide a terminological contains operation.

 #### code

 <div class="new-content" markdown="1">